yinadong/artg-fall-2018/week-01/README.md

 - [ ] Git ([link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))
 - [ ] Python (if you have a Mac, you already have it installed)
 - [ ] Set up a Github account
+- [ ] Sublime text or some other code editor of your choice

 _Once signed up, please log your information in this public [google doc](https://docs.google.com/spreadsheets/d/1UijNUcn92i9X39A9pS0Ql-5ArxPfgWWrwXGBEcobAZU/edit#gid=0)_